iodepo/odis-arch/schema/docs/publishing.md

 This page describes the publishing process for structured data on the web approach OIH will use.

-Note many software packages you might be using are already implementing this approach and could make implementation, in that case, easier.
+Note many software packages you are using might already implement this approach.
+See the section:
-See the section: _Existing support in software_
+_Existing support in software_ at the bottom of this document.

 ### Including JSON-LD in your resource page